nostrumbiodiscovery/pele_platform/docs/build_docs/source/developers/cheatsheet_rst.rst

 Headings
 **********
 When writing a title, make sure to write as many symbols (=,-,~,*,^) as there are characters in the title.
-Titles are underlines (but also can be overlined) with one of the previous symbols.
+Titles are underlined (but also can be overlined) with one of the previous symbols.
 Any non-alphanumeric character can be used but the usual convention is:

 * ``#`` with overline, for parts.
 * ``*`` with overline, for chapters.